tonk-labs/gribi/README.md

 - Attribute-locked content
 - Instant oracles for smoother on/offramping

 Building trust infrastructure is hard.
 It requires deep technical know-how and strong interoperability between all nodes of a given system.
 This presents both technical problems and coordination problems.
-We designed Gribi to solve both these challenges.
+We are creating Gribi to solve both these challenges.

 ## The Gribi interface